system-er/Godot3DInterpreter/README.md

 ; xxx - a comment
 "X - a string
 "[xx xx] - a string with spaces, for example "[hello world], its a list of words
-MAKE "variablename number/string - declare a variable, NO GLOBAL variables, get the value with :variablename, change with "X = 7, example:
+MAKE "variablename number/string - declare a variable, NO GLOBAL variables, get the value with :variablename, change with MAKE "varname = ... example:
 ```
    MAKE "X 7
    PRINT :X
+   MAKE "X = :X + 7
 ```
 PRINT string ; - print more separated with COMMA, end with ; examples: PRINT "hello ; or PRINT :X ;
 REPEAT number [ xxx ] - repeat something example: